docyes/dlv/README.md

-# Backbone Declarative Listener Views
+# Backbone Declarative Listener View

 A simple declarative syntax for binding/unbinding listeners to View observables such as Model(s), Collection(s) and/or Oneself(this).